 As the Sun is higher in the sky during summer, the sunlight reaching the surface is more concentrated.
 In winter, the Sun is lower in the sky, and sunlight is spread out over a larger area.
 During spring and autumn, both hemispheres receive about the same amount of sunlight.

-At the equator, the temperature variation is much smaller throughout the year, and it is common to consider two seasons: dry and wet/monsoon.
-For observers within the Arctic circle and the Antarctic Circle (latitudes 66.5 degrees north and south), there are only two seasons – a six-month long winter night followed by a six-month long summer day!
+At the equator, the temperature variation is much smaller throughout the year, and it is common to consider just two seasons: dry and wet (or monsoon).
+For observers right at the north pole and the south pole, there are only two seasons – an almost six-month long winter night followed by an almost six-month long summer day!
+Within the Arctic circle and the Antarctic Circle (latitudes 66.5 degrees north and south), there will be at least one polar day (24 hours of continuous daylight, sometime called the ‘midnight sun’) and one polar night (24 continuous hours of darkness).

 The date of the start of the seasons is often chosen to start on the dates of the solstices (summer and winter) and equinoxes (autumn and spring).
 Alternatively, the start of a new season may be associated with the first day of the month (December, March, June and September) in which a solstice or equinox occurs.